Home/Products/Buy-to-Let

 Portfolio Landlords

 Own four or more mortgaged properties?
 You are classified as a portfolio landlord and need specialist underwriting.
-Our panel lenders handle complex portfolio assessments daily.
+Glender can introduce you to providers who handle complex portfolio assessments.

 💰